sasip-climate/sasip-climate.github.io/content/_index.md

 # SASIP: The Scale-Aware Sea Ice Project

-Welcome to SASIP, an international collaborative project to better understand the impact of amplified warming in polar regions, through the development of a new sea ice modelling paradigm.
+Welcome to SASIP, an international collaborative project to better understand the impact of amplified warming in polar regions, through the development of a new sea ice modelling paradigm

 Our team includes scientists from CNRS, University of Brown, University of Reading, Sorbonne University, NERSC, CERFACS, MOI, ENPC, and CMCC.